Spring 2022 Registration Opens on October 24, 2021

 - Students must submit a diploma application by the deadline in order to be eligible for graduation or allowed to attend the May Commencement.

-- Compliance: All students must meet the following compliance requirements – BU Alert System, Medical Immunization Status, Student Account Payment, Massachusetts Motor Vehicle Law and Local Address.
+- Compliance: All students must meet the following compliance requirements – BU Alert System, Medical Immunization Status, Student Account Payment, Massachusetts Motor Vehicle Law, Local Address and Sexual Misconduct Prevention.

 - Academic Advising Access: Prior to registering for classes, students must meet with their Advisor/Program Director to discuss course selection and to obtain the required Academic Advising Access code for on-line registration.
 Some GMS courses are restricted from on-line registration.
 For these courses, students must submit a Class Adjustment Form (add/drop).

-- Financial Aid and Awards: Financial Aid, Fellowships, Scholarships and Deadlines: Students making any class adjustments to their spring semester schedule will be responsible for notifying the program administrator & Ms. Ashe for any scholarship adjustment needed.
-If a student has been awarded a fellowship, please bring in a copy of the award or award renewal to Ms. Ashe at the GMS office, as soon as possible in order to establish the student’s financial aid awards.
+- Financial Aid and Awards: Financial Aid, Fellowships, Scholarships and Deadlines: Students making any class adjustments to their spring semester schedule will be responsible for notifying the program administrator & Student Financial Services any scholarship adjustment needed.
+If a student has been awarded a fellowship, please bring in a copy of the award or award renewal to Student Financial Services office as soon as possible in order to establish the student’s financial aid awards.

 Calendar and Important Dates

-Please check the Calendar and Important Dates link for the registration calendar and other pertinent deadlines.
+Please check the Calendar and Important Dates for the registration calendar and other pertinent deadlines.

 - Students completing their program must register for the semester they will be completing their degree requirements and submit a diploma application.